AlaskaAirlines/WC-Generator/README.md

 ## General documentation

-Please see [OrionStatelessComponents__docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) for all information in regards to using and developing HTML custom elements with the Orion Design System.
+Please see [OrionStatelessComponents__docs](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs) for all information in regards to using and developing HTML custom elements with the Design System.

 ## UI development browser support

 For the most up to date information on UI development browser support, see [./docs/BROWSER_SUPPORT.md](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/src/BROWSER_SUPPORT.md)

-## Building an Orion Custom element
+## Building a Custom element

-Once the new development environment has been created, there are some conventions to follow to ensure the success of your new Orion Custom Element.
+Once the new development environment has been created, there are some conventions to follow to ensure the success of your new Custom Element.
 Please see the development documentation [ODS Stateless Component Development Details](https://github.com/AlaskaAirlines/OrionStatelessComponents__docs/blob/master/src/TECH_DETAILS.md)

 ##

 <footer>
-Alaska Airlines Orion Design System<br>
+Alaska Airlines Design System<br>
 Copyright 2019 Alaska Airlines, Inc. or its affiliates.
 All Rights Reserved.
 </footer>